harbour/core/README.md

    - `HB_USER_AFLAGS`          User linker options for libraries
    - `HB_USER_DFLAGS`          User linker options for dynamic libraries

-   Set these only if autodetection doesn't suit your purpose:
+   Set these only if auto-detection doesn't suit your purpose:

-   - `HB_PLATFORM`             Override platform autodetection
+   - `HB_PLATFORM`             Override platform auto-detection
-   - `HB_COMPILER`             Override C compiler autodetection
+   - `HB_COMPILER`             Override C compiler auto-detection

      See this for possible values:
      [Supported Platforms and C Compilers](#supported-platforms-and-c-compilers)